 What’s new at Universal Orlando Resort?

-The resort is undergoing a massive expansion, with the Skull Island: The Reign of Kong, Transformers, Race through New York starring Jimmy Fallon, and Diagon Alley all being opened in the last five years.
+The resort is undergoing a massive expansion, with the Skull Island: The Reign of Kong, Transformers, Race through New York starring Jimmy Fallon, and Diagon Alley all opened in the last five years.
 The newest addition is the Volcano Bay Water Park, which is a nice mix between a traditional water park and a theme park, with 18 attractions, wearable technology which allows you to skip the lines and so much more!